 The last thing you want to add to a sleep disorder is extra problems.
 If you have skin sensitivities or allergies, a pillow that further restricts your airflow can be an unnecessary complication.
 We tended to favor pillows with more natural fabrics or hypoallergenic covers, as well as covers that could be removed and washed to ensure safety.

 Tips for Picking the Best Sleep Apnea Pillow

-Everyone has their own preference when it comes to pillows, and no matter your preference, there is a pillow out there made to meet those needs.
+Everyone has their own preference when it comes to the best pillow for their needs, and no matter your preference, there is a pillow out there made to meet those needs.
 Having sleep apnea can cause your priorities to shift, however.
 If you’re required to use a CPAP machine, you might find that you have started to favor more sturdy pillows where before you may have enjoyed more plush options.
 It’s important to try out sleeping on different types of pillows and assess what works best to ensure the efficacy of your device as well as maximize your comfort.
 Here are some tips when choosing the right sleep apnea pillow for you:

 - Pillow Height: There are a number of sizes to sleep apnea pillows, from more slim designs to thicker wedge style pillows.
 Thicker pillows can work to help with some symptoms associated with sleep apnea such as snoring or acid reflux.
 When you’re selecting a pillow, consider what not only feels best for your comfort, but also what helps address your symptoms.